-- · Notify the Forestry Commission immediately. - Submit a Loss Report to the Forestry Commission within six months of discovery of the loss.
+- Notify the WCC Secretariat immediately. - Submit a Loss Report to the WCC Secretariat within six months of discovery of the loss.

-- Further evidence to confirm assessment of risk. - Subtraction of carbon buffer in Net Carbon Sequestration (Section 3.4). - Evidence of contracts with or a signed statement from the landowner requiring: - restocking where projects involve harvesting. - replanting or alternative planting should woodland area be lost due to wind, fire, pests, disease or development. - managing as per the longer-term management intentions for the project duration and beyond. - the landowner to inform future owners of the commitment to the Woodland Carbon Code. - the landowner to notify the Forestry Commission of any loss immediately and submit a Loss Report within six months (See Section 2.1).
+- Further evidence to confirm assessment of risk. - Subtraction of carbon buffer in Net Carbon Sequestration (Section 3.4). - Evidence of contracts with or a signed commitment statement from the landowner requiring: - restocking where projects involve harvesting. - replanting or alternative planting should woodland area be lost due to wind, fire, pests, disease or development. - managing as per the longer-term management intentions for the project duration and beyond. - the landowner to inform future owners of the commitment to the Woodland Carbon Code. - the landowner to notify the WCC Secretariat of any loss immediately and submit a Loss Report within six months (See Section 2.1).

-- Details of any new or increased risks in the Project Progress Report. - Any loss reports are submitted as set out above.
+- Details of any new or increased risks in the Project Progress Report. - Any loss reports are submitted as set out above, magnitude of any loss is quantified during the subsequent verification survey and in the Project Progress Report.